rjbohlender/CAPER/README.md

 ## Filter Whitelist ##

-This is a list of variant types and functions to include for each method.
+This is a matrix of variant types and functions, to include for each method.
 Any types or functions not in the list will be ignored / removed during parsing.
 The whitelist format is simple.
-It is the method matched with the type / function.
-Example:

-Convert to matrix csv format.

-- BURDEN:SNV
-- BURDEN:insertion
-- BURDEN:deletion
-- BURDEN:SPDA
-- BURDEN:complex_substitution
-- BURDEN:synonymous
-- BURDEN:nonsynonymous
-- BURDEN:frameshift
-- BURDEN:nonframeshift
-- BURDEN:stopgain
-- BURDEN:stoploss
-- BURDEN:unknown
+A default whitelist is provided in the filter directory.

-This is the default allowed set of variant types and functions for the BURDEN test.
+The default allows all variant types and functions for all methods.
 Removing the SPDA line would result in all variants labelled as splicing donor / acceptor being removed.

 ## Testability ##